Rihanna plays first show in eight years at billionaire's wedding in India

 The show included live renditions of hits such as ‘We Found Love’, ‘Umbrella’, ‘Stay’, ‘Rude Boy’, ‘Diamonds’, ‘Work’ and ‘All Of The Lights’.

 “I’m here tonight in honour of Anant and Radhika, thank you for having me here.
-God bless your union, I wish you all the best, congratulations,” Rihanna said onstage, according to The National.
+God bless your union, I wish you all the best, congratulations,” Rihanna said onstage.
+“How many of you believe in love?
+Make some noise for love right now.”

 Following the performance, the star told reporters: “The show was the best.
 I haven’t done a real show in eight years.”
 Check out a selection of fan-shot videos here: